Doug-MacDowell/portfolio/README.md

 Current features include a Posts page, and a Projects listing page.
 Authentication using Pundit has been recently added, and comments can now be submitted on posts.

+NEW: Polymorphic associations are now utilized so that comments can be submitted on projects as well as posts.

-Twitter users now have the ability to sign in and contribute comments to posts.
+Twitter users now have the ability to sign in and contribute comments.

 ### Author:  Doug MacDowell